 It now seems like logical advice to do cardio in the fat burning zone.
 However, there are two reasons why the advice is wrong.

 1. TOTAL CALORIES BURNED

 Although you burn the most fat in percentage terms in the fat burning zone, that does not mean that you also burn the most in absolute numbers.
 High-intensity workouts burn more calories overall than low-intensity workouts, assuming the sessions are the same length.
-And so in an absolute sense you probably burn more fat.

 In addition, the higher the intensity, the greater the so-called afterburn, the extra calories you burn after training.
 Although it must be said that afterburn is relatively small: 6-15% of the total number of calories burned during the activity.

 2. TOTAL FAT LOSS OVER TIME

 Fat burning is not the same as fat loss.
 Whether you actually lose fat and therefore lose weight, depends on the total number of calories you consume over a longer period of time.

 When you burn more fat and fewer carbohydrates during a workout, you simply burn less fat and more carbohydrates later in the day and vice versa.